spicelang/spice/docs/docs/language/threads.md

 title: Threads
 ---

 Spice supports multithreading.
 It is very easy to use and very lightweight.
-Spice uses posix pthreads under the hood.
+Under the hood Spice uses posix pthreads to realize multi-threading.

 ## Usage
 A simple worker thread can be spawned like this: